Miki-AG/ng-md-gae-firebase-boilerplate/README.md

 - Run `ng serve` for a simple dev server. (it will use `ng build --configuration devmem`)
 - API data calls will be intercepted and data will be served from a mock backend (app/services/hero-dev-backend.ts)

-## Build and run GAE local

-- Run `ng build --configuration devgae` to rebuild the /dist directory.
-- Run `gulp run` to launch the app and GAE.
-- Data will be pulled from the local GAE Datastore.

 ## Deploy on Google App Engine
 1. Create a project in [Google Cloud](https://console.cloud.google.com).
 You will need the project ID.
     * Make sure your Google account is setup locally `gcloud auth list`